Cthompson447/MaterializeWebProject/README.md

-# MaterializeWebProject
-First Materialize Project
+# HCI Project

-This is my attempt at getting some further experience with CSS, JS and HTML through building a website with the Materialize libraries
+Project for my HCI Module at Ulster University, using materialize libraries to build a clean, effective and engaging user experience.